Windows has command line utilities that show us the version of the Windows OS we are using including the service pack number.

 Also Read:

-Windows CMD commands reference
+Complete list of Windows CMD commands

 How to find windows edition ?